Skip to Content

 Akureyri Gardens

-Get prepared for a long driving day as you make your way west to the Snaefellsnes peninsula with a few stops along the way.
+Get prepared for a long drive as you make your way west to the Snaefellsnes peninsula with a few stops along the way.
 Don’t feel obligated to stop at each place if you are short of time.

 Just pick and choose what you would like best as you head towards the peninsula.